 Sip on Something Scrumptious This Spring

 Springs Group started in 1981 as a little pub in Maple Ridge named The Witch of Endor.
 Soon after, the pub expanded, opening a cold beer and wine store – the first of its kind in BC.
-Four decades later, Springs Group has 16 locations across the lower mainland, with thriving, classic neighborhood brewpubs and liquor stores with an emphasis on connection, community and ice-cold crafted beer.
+Four decades later, Springs Group has 16 locations across the lower mainland, consisting of classic neighborhood brewpubs and local liquor stores with an emphasis on connection, community and ice-cold crafted beer.
 During the COVID-19 pandemic, all of their pubs and restaurants are closed for dine-in, but some, such as Mission Springs Brewpub, Hearthstone Tap and Forno, are offering take-out or delivery via Skip the Dishes and/or Uber Eats.
 All liquor stores are open, currently operating under slightly reduced hours, and they are exercising the appropriate social distancing practices, as well as accepting payment by ‘plastic’ only.
 Also, their liquor stores are offering a 15% discount for frontline and healthcare workers.

 Promote a Healthy Home Classroom

 As the first company chosen to deliver provincial Violence Threat Assessment & Preventing Bullying Training to schools and communities in Canada, Safer Schools Together (SST) provides organizations with the tools necessary to prevent needless tragedy and violence.
 They have a proven record of helping schools throughout North America minimize and manage their risks of student violence with reliable, professional training.
 During this pandemic, they have added a COVID-19 Toolkit & Resources page to their website, aimed at helping educators with the trials of teaching classes online, ensuring strong connections with students, and maintaining a safe digital classroom using Zoom, Microsoft Teams, and Google Classroom.